 Founder - BufferSprings

-Rob Arndt is the founder of BufferSprings.
-Rob is a 14-year veteran of the United States Marine Corps and Enterprise Sales Executive.
-Rob spent 8 years of his military service focused on developing the armed forces recruitment & retention strategy.
-Since transitioning from military service, Rob has spent the past decade working consultatively with Fortune 500 companies, federal agencies, government contractors, and educational institutions to build effective military veteran and diversity recruitment and compliance initiatives.
-Rob and the BufferSprings team leverage a vast array of insider connections, cutting-edge HR technology, and expansive online communities to build talent acquisition solutions that provide immediate and ongoing results for smart companies.
-BufferSprings is proud to be a Certified Service-Disabled Veteran-Owned Business.
+Rob Arndt: CEO & Founder of BufferSprings, a veteran-owned consulting firm that merges the missions of smart companies and the military-connected community.
+Rob is a 14-year Veteran of the United States Marine Corps, who has spent the past decade partnering with Fortune 500 companies, small & mid-sized organizations, federal contractors, government agencies, and educators to build effective military veteran and diversity recruitment and compliance systems.
+Rob leverages a vast array of insider connections, cutting-edge HR technology knowledge, and expansive community relationships to build military veteran talent solutions that provide immediate and ongoing results for his partners and the military-affiliated workforce.

 Partner - McGuireWoods, LLP